Nstamour-art/XogotDocs/Documentation.docc/Manual/best_practices/data_preferences.md

 but cannot specify which record you want.

-Op: 1 addition operation from array start position up to desired index.

 - Op: 1 addition operation from array start position up to desired index.

 - **Find:** Slowest.
 Identifies the index/position of a value.

-Op: Must iterate through array and compare values until one finds a match.
+- Op: Must iterate through array and compare values until one finds a match.

 Performance is also dependent on whether one needs an exhaustive search.

 If kept ordered, custom search operations can bring it to logarithmic time (relatively fast).
 Laymen users won't be comfortable with this